MODERN SLAVERY STATEMENT

 The ASML vision and purpose are underpinned by a set of Values which are at the heart of everything ASML does.

-‘Taking responsibility for our impact on others’ is one of the key values and clearly aligns with a commitment to preventing modern slavery both within ASML operations and its broader supply chain.
-The ASML Board has an ‘ESG Group’ whose purpose is to help to steer ASML’s ESG strategy and identify areas for development.
+‘Aligned to our purpose’ is one of the key values and clearly aligns with a commitment to preventing modern slavery both within ASML operations and its broader supply chain.
+ASML has an ‘ESG Committee’ whose purpose is to help steer ASML’s ESG Strategy and identify areas for development.
 The ASML ESG Strategy is aligned to five of the 17 UN Sustainable Development Goals, three of which are supported by helping eradicate modern slavery:

 • Good health and well-being